 A list of helpful documents is available below.

-Permits are required in Vilas County for all new structures or alterations to the building envelope, including but not limited to houses, additions, commercial structures, garages, sheds, decks, and porches, as well as most land disturbance activites such as driveways, paths, filling and grading.
-Rebuilding structure, changes of use and demolitions also require pemits.
+Permits are required in Vilas County for all new structures or alterations to the building envelope, including but not limited to houses, additions, commercial structures, garages, sheds, decks, and porches, as well as most land disturbance activities such as driveways, paths, filling and grading.
+Rebuilding structure, changes of use and demolitions also require permits.
 The application can be downloaded by clicking here.

 Camping on a property in Vilas County requires three things: Written permission from the Town, a code compliant POWTS; and a zoning permit to set the camper on the property.
 Contact the zoning office for more information.